zthomae/glut/README.md

 The values `[next[$pc]]` are initialized at startup to store the immediate next instruction number for each instruction `$pc`.
 The instruction number refers to the line number in the source file.
+For this reason, every statement must be on its own line.
+NOTE:
+Due to a current limitation in the parser, the last source line must also be followed by a newline.

 The instructions themselves are not stored in the global table.

 The program terminates when an invalid lookup is made -- that is, attempting to get the value stored under a key when nothing has been